|click here to print this item||close window|

 If any court or other competent body decide that any provision (or part of it) of the Agreement is unlawful, unenforceable or invalid, the remainder of the Agreement will continue in full force and effect.

 20 LAW AND JURISDICTION

-Our relationship with you in respect of all work undertaken on your behalf is governed by the law of England, and the courts of England shall have exclusive jurisdiction (but nothing shall prevent us from enforcing payment of money due to us in courts outside England).
+Our relationship with you in respect of all work undertaken on your behalf is governed by the laws of England and Wales.
+The courts of England shall have non-exclusive jurisdiction.